microsoft/vscode-docs/docs/python/testing.md

 ## Test discovery

-VS Code uses the currently enabled testing framework to discover tests.
-You can trigger test discovery at any time using the **Python: Discover Tests** command.
+By default, the Python extension attempts to discover tests once you enable a framework.
+You can trigger test discovery at any time using the **Test: Refresh Tests** command, or by clicking on the refresh button in the **Test Explorer**.

+[comment]: <TODO: add screenshot>

-`python.testing.autoTestDiscoverOnSaveEnabled` is set to `true` by default, meaning test discovery is performed automatically whenever you save a test file.
+`python.testing.autoTestDiscoverOnSaveEnabled` is set to `true` by default, meaning test discovery is also performed automatically whenever you save a test file.
 To disable this feature, set the value to `false`.

 Test discovery applies the discovery patterns for the current framework (which can be customized using the [Test configuration settings](#test-configuration-settings)).
 The default behavior is as follows: